Clob9100/Machine-Learning-With-R/Dimensional Reduction/Understanding Dimensionality Reduction - PCA, UMAP, SQL, and t-SNE.md

 - **Use Cases**: Visualization of high-dimensional data, clustering.
 - **Advantages**: Captures local relationships, effective for visualization.
 - **Limitations**: Computationally expensive, sensitive to hyperparameters (e.g., `perplexity`).

-### Figure: t-SNE Projection
-*Caption: Example of t-SNE applied to the NCI60 dataset, showing clusters of cancer types.*

 ---